 Kissimmee is the area in Florida south of Orlando, close enough to Orlando’s iconic attractions including Walt Disney World, Universal, Gatorland Theme Park and Wildlife Preserve and SeaWorld that it’s a popular travel destination for multi-generational travel, families, girlfriend getaways, couples and individuals … all possibly taking the pets along.

 So, just how dog-friendly is Kissimmee, Florida?

 I’d like to know.
-Taking my dog on a road trip to Florida is on my list – I missed the opportunity with my previous dog, but won’t with my new puppy Victoria!
+Taking my dog on a road trip to dog friendly Kissimmee, Florida is on my list – I missed the opportunity with my previous dog, but won’t with my new puppy Victoria!
 However, two things need to happen before I can take the dog to Florida: the puppy needs more training and the US/Canadian border needs to open.

-Right now, both seem like pipe dreams.
+Right now in 2021, both seem like pipe dreams.

 But I’m optimistic.
 So optimistic we’ll be able to road trip with the dog to Florida soon, with the help of Travel Kissimmee, I’ve researched a potential dog-friendly trip to Kissimmee, Florida.